-5.4 Authorized Vehicles - Movement Area
+5.3 Authorized Vehicles - Movement Area

 Only authorized vehicles are permitted in the movement area.
-Drivers must be in contact with and have permission from the Air Traffic Control Tower before entering the movement area.
+Drivers must be in contact with and have permission from the Air Traffic Control Tower before entering the Movement Area.
 Vehicles entering the Movement Area must be in sound mechanical order, have 2 working headlights, at least one working taillight and have amber, red or blue flashing lights visible from 360 degrees.

-Vehicles and/or pedestrians entering the movement area must also be equipped with a two-way radio and be in continuous contact with the Air Traffic Control Tower.
-Vehicles in the movement area must have their company logo, in a minimum of 4 inches lettering, affixed to both sides of the vehicle either by permanent lettering or magnetic placard.
+Vehicles and/or pedestrians entering the Movement Area must also be equipped with a two-way radio and be in continuous contact with the Air Traffic Control Tower.
+Vehicles in the Movement Area must have their company logo, in a minimum of 4 inches lettering, affixed to both sides of the vehicle either by permanent lettering or magnetic placard.

-Personal vehicles are not authorized in movement areas unless authorized by the Airport Manager of designee.
+Personal vehicles are not authorized in movement areas unless authorized by the Airport Director or designee.

-5.5 Authorized Vehicles - Non-Movement Area
+5.4 Authorized Vehicles - Non-Movement Area

-Only authorized vehicles and equipment are permitted in the non-movement area unless properly escorted.
+Only persons with non-movement area driving privileges are authorized to operate vehicles and equipment in the non-movement area unless properly escorted.
 Vehicles must be in sound mechanical order and have 2 working headlights and at least 1 working taillight.

-5.6 Escorts - Movement Area
+5.5 Escorts - Movement Area